 "It was fun to be able to use another language with my friends," she remembers.
 "My goal for my students is to inspire that same sense of enjoyment about using the language in a meaningful way."

-Lindenberg, who has taught French at Maple Street School since 2001, is excited by the prospects presented by the NNELL liaison position, explaining, "2012 is the 25th anniversary year for NNELL, and one
+Lindenberg, who has taught French at Maple Street School since 2001, is excited by the prospects presented by the NNELL liaison position, explaining, "2012 is the 25th anniversary year for NNELL, and one of the anniversary goals is to strengthen ties between members.

 In November, Lindenberg will represent Vermont early language teachers at the annual convention of the American Council on the Teaching of Foreign Language, in Philadelphia.
 "I anticipate valuable opportunities to network with colleagues and to increase my knowledge of ongoing developments in foreign language pedagogy," said Lindenberg.